 Figure 6-7 Typical Smart Meter Reading Flows A (on left) and B (on right)

-Typically, a utility data center processing application communicates end-to-end via the AMI Headend with a smart meter data application at the edge.
-Figure 6.7 shows two possible flows A and B depending on whether there is a DAP entity along the path from the Utility Data Center / AMI Headend and the Smart Meter.
+Typically, a utility data centre processing application communicates end-to-end via the AMI Headend with a smart meter data application at the edge.
+Figure 6-7 shows two possible flows A and B depending on whether there is a DAP entity along the path from the Utility Data Centre / AMI Headend and the Smart Meter.

-In flow A, the Utility Data Center / AMI Headend can make a request to the Smart Meter directly.
+In flow A, the Utility Data Centre / AMI Headend can make a request to the Smart Meter directly.
 Typically there may be 3 to 6 such requests per day (typically < 10 times per day).
 The request could indicate that the current meter reading is desired.
 Alternatively, multiple meter readings over a period of time such as for a few hours (e.g. from 2 p.m. to 8 p.m.) for a given day or across days could be requested.
-The Smart Meter completes the request and communicates it back to the Utility Data Center / AMI HeadEnd.
+The Smart Meter completes the request and communicates it back to the Utility Data Centre / AMI HeadEnd.
 Typical in such on-demand or bulk-interval read requests, a reasonably immediate response is desired of the order of a few seconds, so that there is not necessarily any significant delay tolerance allowed for the response.
 However, it is possible that, in current systems or in future systems, such requests could optionally carry a delay tolerance associated with the request depending on the urgency of the request.
 The size of the meter reading response can be of the order of a few tens to hundreds of bytes, and is also implementation dependent.

-In flow B, the Utility Data Center / AMI Headend can make a request to the Smart Meter that can be received via the DAP.
+In flow B, the Utility Data Centre / AMI Headend can make a request to the Smart Meter that can be received via the DAP.
 Typically there may be 3 to 6 such requests per day (typically < 10 times per day).
 The request could indicate that the current meter reading is desired or that multiple meter readings over a period of time are desired.
 The Smart Meter completes the request and sends its response to the DAP.
 This response from the Smart Meter to the DAP is typically desired in the order of 15 to 30 seconds, as suggested in the submitted informative document related to SGIP-based Smart Grid Use Cases.
 However the actual delay in processing can be implementation dependent across smart metering systems across the world.
 The size of the meter reading response can be of the order of a few tens to hundreds of bytes, and is also implementation dependent.